Officially, today is National Cheap Flight Day. But if you ask us, we call it … well, just any other day.

 Looking for cheap flights?
 Start here – with us!

-We hunt for the cheapest international and domestic flight deals each day and post them here at ThriftyTraveler.com.
+We hunt for the cheapest international and domestic flight deals each day.
 But instead of searching our website each day, just sign up and starting getting our free daily newsletter.
-We’ll send you the best flight deals of the day, plus other travel news and cheap travel tips!
+We’ll send you the best cheap travel tips plus other travel news!

 Pick the Cheapest Time to Travel